UA-RCL/RANC/README.md

 ## Sub-projects:

+- [experiments](experiments): this directory contains folders for individual example experiments in the RANC ecosystem
-- hardware: this directory contains the FPGA hardware project for building a RANC IP core in Vivado
+- [hardware](hardware): this directory contains the FPGA hardware project for building a RANC IP core in Vivado
+- [simulator](simulator): this directory contains the RANC software simulator
+- [software](software): this directory contains a set of software utilities including the RANC Tensorflow environment and utilities for creating various simulation/emulation input files